Maine Chapter Member Vehicle on Dispaly at a Local Volvo Dealership during 2019 S60 Launch Party

 2018 Foreign Car Festival Owls Head Transportation Museum

 This years Foreign Car Festival started out with the weather service issuing a mid coast 'Heavy" Fog warning till 9 AM.
 Well they were pretty much on the money and the early hours were a bit sparse in attendance, but increased in proportion to the fog's lifting....
 By 10 AM the sun was out the weather was almost text book perfect and the attendance had shot up dramatically for those other "foreign makes" and more so for all sorts of Volvos.
 At mid-day we had 30 + or - Volvos parked in and around our chapters parking area.
 I might add we could've had another "History of Volvo" parade as there was at least one of almost every model from a PV445 to a C30 on display!!!
-We also need to send out a special thanks to our chapter folks as well as New Hampshire and Massachusetts members for attending this spectacular event!!
-I can't thank our members without a big thank you for this event (and several others) to our photo lady Courtney Mack!!
+We need to send out a special thanks to our chapter folks as well as New Hampshire and Massachusetts members for attending this spectacular event!!
+I can't thank our members without a big thank you at this event (and several others) to our photo lady Courtney Mack!!
 There were a few Swedish Chariots of New England folks there which made for some interesting conversations.
 This years turn out was tremendous and along with the everyday Volvo owners who made the trek to OHTM, made us the largest gathering of any marque in attendance on Saturday!!

 Chapter Meeting AT OHTM FCF 2018